 Brooks learned how to play the drums in his youth from famous jazz musician Buddy Rich.

 Brooks makes appearances in his own films as an actor and an occasional voice-over artist.
-He plays character roles in "Blazing Saddles," "High Anxiety," "Spaceballs" and "Robin Hood: Men in Tights."
+He played character roles in “Blazing Saddles,” “High Anxiety,” “Spaceballs” and “Robin Hood: Men in Tights.”

-Serves in the U.S. Army as a combat engineer during World War II.
+1944-1945 - Serves in the US Army as a combat engineer during World War II.

-, "The 2,000-Year-Old Man."
-The hit spawns four follow-up albums, an animated TV special, and several books.
+1960 - Brooks and Reiner release the comedy album, “The 2,000-Year-Old Man.”
+The hit spawns four follow-up albums, an animated TV special and several books.

 1965-1970 - Teams up with writer Buck Henry to create the hit television comedy, “Get Smart.”